AgibotTech/Omnihand-2025-SDK/document/en/API_CPP.md

 /**
  * @brief Gets the velocity of a single joint motor.
  * @param joint_motor_index The index of the joint motor (1-10).
  * @return The current velocity value.
+Returns -1 on failure.
  * @note This interface is not supported for serial port communication.
  */
 short GetJointMotorVelo(unsigned char joint_motor_index);